top of page

 Bringing the score to life

 It is a high-stakes challenge, especially as the music must synchronise perfectly to the live animated pictures.
-Leading the way is our conductor, George Morton, who explained to the BBC how he homes in on key moments to fix problems and finesse the drama.
+Leading the way is our conductor, George Morton, who explained to the BBC how he hones in on key moments to fix problems and finesse the drama.

 Comments